brenodss/react-flow-example/README.md

 On this project, it was added the following items about reactflow:
  - Custom nodes
- - Save and restore workstation
+ - Save and restore workstation ( with control + s or clicking on button )
+ - Alert to notify saved workstation
  - Nodes connection
  - Minimap, Background, and Panel